MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Return a list of all chapters in the embedded dossier.
+Return a list of all chapters in the embedded dashboard.

 #### Example